 Here are again the voter preferences from the previous slide:

 Voter 1: $A \succ B \succ C$

 Voter 2: $B \succ C \succ A$

 Voter 3: $C \succ A \succ B$

 So in a pairwise majority contest, A will beat B; B will beat C; and C will beat A. Here are two possible voting trees:

 If (1) is used then C will win; if (2) is used then A will win.
 That is, these voting rules violate neutrality.

-Classification of Voting Procedures

-Brams and Fishburn (2002) list many more voting procedures.

-The structure of their paper implicitly suggests a (rough) classification of voting rules:

-- Non-ranked: plurality rule, approval voting - Non-ranked multi-stage: plurality with run-off, voting trees - Condorcet procedures: Copeland, Dodgson, (many more) - Positional scoring rules: Borda count

-Summary

-This has been an introduction to voting theory.
-The main aim has been to show that there are many alternative systems, all with their own flaws and advantages.

-- Voting procedures: plurality (with run-off), positional scoring rules, Condorcet procedures, approval, STV, voting trees, ... - Properties discussed: anonymity, neutrality, monotonicity, Condorcet principle, strategy-proofness, . . . - Cheating can take many forms: manipulation, bribery, control - Important technical result: Gibbard-Satterthwaite Theorem

-Most of the material on these slides comes from (and much more can be found in) the review article by Brams and Fishburn (2002).
+Ulle Endriss 26 Ulle Endriss 28 Voting Theory COMSOC 2008 Classification of Voting Procedures Brams and Fishburn (2002) list many more voting procedures.
+The structure of their paper implicitly suggests a (rough) classification of voting rules: - Non-ranked: plurality rule, approval voting - Non-ranked multi-stage: plurality with run-off, voting trees - Condorcet procedures: Copeland, Dodgson, (many more) - Positional scoring rules: Borda count S.J.
+Brams and P.C.
+Fishburn.
+Voting Procedures.
+In K.J.
+Arrow et al. (eds.), Handbook of Social Choice and Welfare, Elsevier, 2002.
+Ulle Endriss 29 Voting Theory COMSOC 2008 Summary This has been an introduction to voting theory.
+The main aim has been to show that there are many alternative systems, all with their own flaws and advantages. - Voting procedures: plurality (with run-off), positional scoring rules, Condorcet procedures, approval, STV, voting trees, ... - Properties discussed: anonymity, neutrality, monotonicity, Condorcet principle, strategy-proofness, . . . - Cheating can take many forms: manipulation, bribery, control - May's Theorem and Gibbard-Satterthwaite Theorem Most of the material on these slides comes from (and much more can be found in) the review article by Brams and Fishburn (2002).
 S.J.
 Brams and P.C.
 Fishburn.
 Voting Procedures.
 In K.J.
 Arrow et al. (eds.), Handbook of Social Choice and Welfare, Elsevier, 2002.

-What next?
+Ulle Endriss 30 Voting Theory COMSOC 2008 What next?

 This lecture has concentrated on classical topics in voting theory.
-Next week we are going to discuss computational issues in voting.

-Two questions that suggest why this is of interest:

-- What if we have found a voting rule with many wonderful theoretical properties, but actually computing the winner using that rule is a computationally intractable problem? - What if manipulation is possible (by the Gibbard-Satterthwaite Theorem), but turns out to be computationally intractable, so no voter would ever be able to exploit this weakness?
+Next week we are going to discuss complexity issues in voting.
+Two questions that suggest why this is of interest: - What if we have found a voting rule with many wonderful theoretical properties, but actually computing the winner using that rule is a computationally intractable problem? - What if manipulation is possible (by the Gibbard-Satterthwaite Theorem), but turns out to be computationally intractable, so no voter would ever be able to exploit this weakness?
 The next class will include a very brief refresher of computational complexity theory (NP-completeness) . . .
+Ulle Endriss 31